nmanley73/Tasks-Fundamentals/README.md

 # Tasks for Fundamentals of Data Analysis module

 ### Task1
-**October 5th 2020:** Write a Python function called **counts** that takes a list as input and returns a dictorary of unique items in the list as keys and the number of times each item appears as values.
+**October 5th 2020:** Write a Python function called **counts** that takes a list as input and returns a dictionary of unique items in the list as keys and the number of times each item appears as values.
 So the input ['A', 'A', 'B', 'C', 'A'] should have output {'A': 3, 'B':1, 'C':1}

 #### Description
 This project displays a number of functionalities of the Python programming language namely to count the number of unique items in a list.
 Then to convert the count of items into the dictionary format.
 This format displays the output as keys and values of the input and makes the output easier to read for the user.
 This is all completed within a loop which goes through each item of the input individually.
-Its saved within a user-defined function which allows the user the run the code at anytime within the project.
+It's saved within a user-defined function which allows the user the run the code at anytime within the project.

 #### Research
 The project can be broken down into a number of different sections which need to be researched.